-Homeowners usually see these types of systems around pools, landscape, garage entrances or driveways.
+Homeowners usually see these types of systems around pools, patios, landscape, and garage entrances or driveways.
 Trench drains consist of a linear channel and offer different grating options.
 When cleaning out a trench drain it is very similar to a catch basin.
 Remove the grating to be able to get to the channel.

 Grating in these cases are usually held on by screws for smaller systems or a locking device for larger systems.
 Once the grates are removed it’s time to remove the debris from the channel.
 For smaller systems remove grates and use your hands to remove the debris.
 We recommend using gloves since sticks and other sharp objects can fall into the channel.
 A small shovel can be used to remove debris for larger systems.
 Once all obstructions are removed, use a garden hose to flush out any remaining debris.
 It’s important to replace the grates and lock them down when finishing.

 Simple upkeep is all that is needed to make sure your system continues to drain properly.